-(1) Section 6.5 of the Instrument provides that a marketplace participant or a marketplace that routes or reprices orders shall not intentionally lock or cross a market by entering a protected order to buy a security at a price that is the same as or higher than the best protected offer or entering a protected order to sell a security at a price that is the same as or lower than the best protected bid.
-The reference to a "protected order" means that when entering a visible, displayed order, a marketplace participant cannot lock or cross a visible, displayed order.
-It This provision is not intended to prohibit the use of marketable limit orders.
+(1) Section 6.5 of the Instrument provides that a marketplace participant or a marketplace that routes or reprices orders shall-must not intentionally lock or cross a protected order market by entering a protected displayed order on any marketplace to either buy a security at a price that is the same as or higher than the best protected offer, or entering a protected order to sell a security at a price that is the same as or lower than the best protected bid.
+The intention of section 6.5 of the Instrument is to prevent intentional locks and crosses of protected orders.
+This applies regardless of whether the locking or crossing order is entered on a marketplace that displays orders that are protected orders.
+This provision is not intended to prohibit the use of marketable limit orders.
 Paragraphs 6.2(f) and 6.4(a)(v) of the Instrument allow for the resolution of crossed markets that occur unintentionally.

 The Canadian securities regulatory authorities consider an order that is routed or repriced to be "entered" on a marketplace.
+The Canadian securities regulatory authorities do not consider the triggering of a previously-entered on-stop order to be an "entry" or "repricing" of that order.